SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2v2.md

 In this lab, you will complete the following tasks:

-- Task 1: Setup configuration for miyagi app
+- Task 1: Set up configuration for miyagi app
 - Task 2: Run miyagi frontend locally
 - Task 3: Persist embeddings in Azure AI Search
-- Task 4: Build Docker Images for the Recommendation service
+- Task 4: Build Docker Images for the Recommendation Service
 - Task 5: Push the Docker Image of the Recommendation service to the Container registry
 - Task 6: Create a Container app for recommendation-service
 - Task 7: Verify Recommendation Service using Swagger

-## Task 1: Setup configuration for miyagi app
+## Task 1: Set up configuration for miyagi app

 In this task, you will set up the configuration for the Miyagi app by installing dependencies, configuring environment variables, and preparing the database for local development.